 Attracting and retaining top talent is almost always the difference maker between success and failure, sluggish or rapid growth and ultimately good and great companies.
 Like most start-ups, you will likely need to provide equity as part of the compensation package since cash can be scarce during the early days.
 But how much is enough?
 Although there is not a cookie-cutter answer, the practices described below can help you define your strategy.

-(*Before getting into the nuts and bolts, if you need a refresher on how valuation and equity work throughout a company’s life cycle, take a look at the link at the bottome of this article.)
+Before getting into the nuts and bolts, take a look at this great infographic if you need a refresher on how valuation and equity work throughout a company’s life cycle.

 Early Stage Equity

 If your company is still more of a vision that has yet to garner marketable value, the standard is to offer straight points of equity to your core team (i.e., 1%, 2%, 5%, 10%).
-According Y Combinator’s Sam Altman, the most commercially successful seed-stage accelerator, “As an extremely rough stab at actual numbers, I think a company ought to be giving at least 10% in total to the first 10 employees, 5% to the next 20, and 5% to the next 50.
+According Y Combinator’s Sam Altman, “As an extremely rough stab at actual numbers, I think a company ought to be giving at least 10% in total to the first 10 employees, 5% to the next 20, and 5% to the next 50.
 In practice, the optimal numbers may be much higher.”

 This gets expensive, especially if you need more than a few core members to launch your vision into a working, breathing company, so move away from points of equity as soon as possible.